Do I need a Library Card?

 - Index to Deaths, 1847–1982 (start date varies by borough)

 - Index to Marriages (Brides), 1869–1937

-N.B. it should be noted that in the case of births, marriages and deaths, indexes are lists of names, dates and, where relevant, certificate numbers, but not the certificates themselves.
+In the case of births, marriages and deaths, indexes are lists of names, dates and, where relevant, certificate numbers, but not the certificates themselves.
 Depending on the date that they were issued, copies of the certificates are held by the New York City Municipal Archives or the Department of Health.
 Visit the Milstein Division's Vital Records page for more details.

 What are your U.S. Census holdings?

-The Milstein Division has microfilm copies of the U.S. Census of Population schedules, 1790-1930 for selected states.
+The Milstein Division has microfilm copies of the U.S. Census of Population schedules, 1790–1930 for selected states.
 Our holdings vary according to Census year but are complete for New York.
-We have online subscriptions to the Ancestry Library Edition, Fold3, and HeritageQuest Online databases which include access to digitized images of the Census, with linked name indexes.
-The databases can be accessed on dedicated workstations here in the Stephen A. Schwarzman Building.
-Statistical information from the U.S. Censuses, 1790-2000, is available at the Science, Industry and Business Library.
+We have online subscriptions to the Ancestry Library Edition, Fold3, and HeritageQuest Online databases, which include access to digitized images of the Census, with linked name indexes.
+The databases can be accessed on dedicated workstations in the Stephen A. Schwarzman Building.
+Statistical information from the U.S. Censuses, 1790–2000, is available at the Science, Industry and Business Library.

 The Sixteenth Federal Census of the United States will be released April 1st, 2012: visit the web site of the National Archives for more details.